 Intangible assets are carried at cost less accumulated amortization.
-Intangible assets with a finite useful life are amortized using the straight-line method over the estimated economic life of the intangible assets, as follows:
+Intangible assets, except the land use right, with a finite useful life, are amortized using the straight-line method over the estimated economic life.
+The land use right is amortized using a straight-line method over the shorter of the estimated economic life or the term of related land use right contract.
+As of December 31, 2008, intangible assets have weighted average useful lives from the date of purchase as follows:

-Domain name - 5 years
+Domain name 5 years

-Customer relationships - 4.9 years
+Customer relationships 4.9 years

-Non-competition agreements - 4 years
+Non-competition agreements 4 years

-Software - 9.8 years
+Software 9.8 years

-Contract-based assets - 2.4 years
+Contract-based assets 2.4 years

+Land use right 50 years

 Intangible assets with an indefinite useful life are not amortized.
-In accordance with this policy, one of the Domain Name assets, which was acquired in July 2006, is not subject to amortization, as the remaining useful life is indefinite.
-The total amount assigned to the domain name is RMB9,360 (US\$1,283) as of December 31, 2007.
-If the intangible asset that is not being amortized is subsequently determined to have a finite useful life, the asset will be tested for impairment and then amortized prospectively over its estimated remaining useful life and accounted for in the same manner as other intangible assets that are subject to amortization.
+One of the Domain Name assets acquired in July 2006 is not subject to amortization, as the remaining useful life is indefinite.
+The total amount assigned to this domain name is RMB9.36 million (US\$1.37 million) as of December 31, 2008.
+In addition, in March 2008, the Company's trademark of "BAIDU" was qualified as a China well-known trademark by the State Trademark Office.
+The registration costs totaled to RMB1.05 million (US\$0.15 million) as of December 31, 2008 is recorded as an intangible asset not subject to amortization, as the remaining useful life is indefinite.
+If the intangible assets that are not being amortized are subsequently determined to have a finite useful life, the assets will be tested for impairment and then amortized prospectively over its estimated remaining useful life and accounted for in the same manner as other intangible assets that are subject to amortization.
 Intangible assets with indefinite useful lives are tested for impairment annually or more frequently if events or changes in circumstances indicate that they might be impaired.